-ACTIVIST lawyer Mr. Femi Falana yesterday threatened to begin “arresting” street kids and moving them to Government Houses, if the authorities fail to see to their welfare.
+ACTIVIST lawyer Mr. Femi Falana has threatened to begin “arresting” street kids and moving them to Government Houses, if the authorities fail to see to their welfare.

 Falana warned that an organisation he belonged to would begin the operation in January from Lagos State.